 “This work is dedicated to the memory of Prof. Margarita Lorenzo, who passed away April 7, 2010, at the age of 51”.

 The paper, which studies the mechanisms of obesity and insulin resistance, seems to be full of manipulated western blot data.
 The only thing which is rather clear: the late Margarita Lorenzo didn’t do it.
-While she was dying of cancer, her colleagues advanced their careers using her reputation, but their own disreputable Photoshop skills.
+While she was dying of cancer, her colleagues advanced their careers using her reputation, using their own disreputable Photoshop skills.
 This shows too many uncanny parallels with another case in diabetology research, where some unscrupulous scientists at Weizmann Institute in Israel urinated on the grave of their dying colleague, by placing manipulated western blots into his last papers.
 That scientist was Ofer Lider, and he died of cancer (leukaemia) at 49, a similar age as Margarita Lorenzo.
 Obituaries were written by those responsible for the publishing of rigged research, in both cases.

 This is the publication dedicated to the memory of Margarita Lorenzo: